karimarttila/java/webstore-demo/simple-server/README.md

 # Conclusions

+## Spring and Spring Boot

+Spring Boot makes creating server / microservice applications using Java much easier.
+Spring provides a great framework which glues your components together and provides an overall framework to make things easier.
+It's hard to find a reason not to use Spring (i.e. to create a pure EE Java app).

 ## Java as a Language

 **Verbosity.** Java is really, really verbose if you compare it to dynamic languages like Python, Javascript or Clojure.

 **Object oriented paradigm.** Object oriented paradigm was something cool in mid 1990's but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes...
 For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.

+**Safety.** If you need a staticly typed safe language and runtime environment (JVM - some 20 years of solid testing in enterprise world) with a great ecosystem for a big enterprise project with tens of developers - Java is the solution.

+**Learning curve.** Difficult to say anything about this since I've been programming Java some 20 years now (first Java project was actually in year 1998).
+But after this exercise I have a feeling that for a newbie Java basic stuff cannot be learned in a couple of days and start being productive and learn the new stuff on the way as you can do e.g. with Python and Javascript.
+Also the frameworks take some time to learn (even a hard-core Java programmer like me forgot some peculiarities regarding Spring when I have not done serious Java/Spring programming about in 1,5 years).

+**Summa summarum.** Java is not that bad.
+There are a lot of cons in Java: type safety, great ecosystem, JVM is battle tested runtime, great tooling, a huge developer pool etc. All these reasons make Java a great enterprise language for big critical enterprise projects.
+But the price is a verbose language with a rather slow development cycle.
+E.g. programming in Java really requires TDD since you can more easily develop your system in small increments when you use a good unit/integration test as development bench (and you get a test suite as a by-product) - not a bad thing per se.
+Something you don't need e.g. in Clojure because you have a real Lisp REPL and you can grow your system in a more organic way with the REPL (and you still can create a good test suite).